Shanghai Shenhua F.C.

+The owner of Shanghai Shenhua is Shanghai Jiushi Group, a state-owned cultural and sports operation company in Shanghai.
+Shanghai Shenhua is one of the four clubs to have never been relegated from the Chinese top-flight since the Chinese Super League's foundation in 2004.
+The term shen hua literally translates as "the Flower of Shanghai" in English – shen is one of the alternative names for Shanghai and hua means flower in Chinese.

-The club's predecessor was the municipal-run semi-pro club Shanghai F.C..
+The club's predecessor was the municipal-run semi-pro club Shanghai Football Club.
 The team predominantly played in the top tier, where they won several domestic league and cup titles.
-On 10 December 1993 the club was reorganized to become a completely professional football club so they could play in the 1994 Chinese Jia-A League season making them one of the founding members of the first fully professional top-tier league in China.
-Since then, they have won one league title and three Chinese FA Cups.
+On 10 December 1993, the club was reorganized to become a completely professional football club so they could play in the 1994 Chinese Jia-A League season, making them one of the founding members of the first fully professional top-tier leagues in China.
+Shenhua have won 6 Chinese FA Cup and a record 5 Chinese FA Super Cup.

-According to Forbes, Shenhua are the 6th most valuable football team in China, with a team value of $106 million, and an estimated revenue of $29 million in 2015.
+According to Forbes, Shenhua was the 6th most valuable football team in China, with a team value of $106 million, and an estimated revenue of $29 million in 2015.

 History

 Early club

-Shanghai Shenhua's predecessor was originally called East China, a team name used as far back as 1910 for the football in the multi-sport event Chinese National Games.
-The local Shanghai government sports body decided to use this name for their new club founded on 1 November 1951 to take part in China's first fully nationalized national football league tournament where they finished second in the league that year.
-The football league gradually expanded and the team were allowed to name themselves after their own province of Shanghai in 1957.
-Soon afterwards by 1961, Shanghai started to establish themselves as a major football team within China when they won their first league title.
-This was then quickly followed by their second league title in 1962, however in 1966 because of the Chinese Cultural Revolution, football in China was halted and Shanghai were unable to play.
-When football returned in China, Shanghai were able to return to the top tier, however they were unable to regain any of the dominance that they had previously shown and were even relegated in 1980.
+Shanghai Shenhua's predecessor was originally called East China, a team name used as far back as 1910 for football in the multi-sport event Chinese National Games.
+The local Shanghai government sports body decided to use this name for their new club, founded on 1 November 1951, to take part in China's first fully nationalized national football league tournament, where they finished second in the league that year.
+The football league gradually expanded and the team was allowed to name themselves after their own province of Shanghai in 1957.
+Soon afterwards, by 1961, Shanghai started to establish themselves as a major football team within China when they won their first league title.
+This was then quickly followed by their second league title in 1962.
+However, in 1966, because of the Chinese Cultural Revolution, football in China was halted and Shanghai was unable to play.
+When football returned in China, Shanghai was able to return to the top tier.
+However, they were unable to regain any of the dominance that they had previously shown and were even relegated in 1980.
 Though they were able to be quickly promoted in the following season, they spent many years without actually winning any titles until Wang Houjun led them to win the Chinese FA Cup in 1991, which was their first trophy in 29 years.